 A consultation paper, Options to advance the east coast gas market (PDF 1.39 MB) was available for review and comment.

-The consultation period ran from 17 November to 24 December 2021 and submissions received are currently being considered by government.
+The consultation period ran from 17 November to 24 December 2021.
 Non-confidential submissions are available below.

 Accessible document versions